TankaMelnyk/C_plus_plus-Projects/README.md

 # Translator 15.01.2016

 This course work on the courses:
-- Basic programming,
+- Basic programming.
-- C++ and STL library,
+- C++ and STL library.
-- Fundamentals of Object-Oriented Programming
+- Fundamentals of Object-Oriented Programming.

 ## The basic idea and motivation